super1ha1/sourcesage-dev-test/README.md

 For iOS and Android developers: Do you even have another choice?

 You should fork this repository and put your work there.
-This exercise should take no longer than 4 hours.
+This exercise should take no longer than 2 days.
 However, you are not timed and you can send us a pull request whenever you finish.
 (If you have something live going on, even better!)